kubahirsch/polski-tiktok-quora/README.md

 2. Scraper takes also the suggested answers of a different posts
 3. zmienić googlowy tts na tik tokowy
 4. wait for load selenium.
 Jak ktoś ma słaby internet to scraper może nie działać

+## What next
+1. Making screens from playwright
+2. Making whole tik tok with movie py